Kyle Freeland

 Kyle Richard Freeland (born May 14, 1993) is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
-He played college baseball at Evansville and was drafted by the Rockies with the eighth pick in the first round of the 2014 Major League Baseball draft.
+He played college baseball at Evansville and was drafted by the Rockies with the eighth pick in the first round of the 2014 MLB draft.
+He made his MLB debut in 2017.

 Amateur career

 High school

 Freeland attended Thomas Jefferson High School in Denver, Colorado.
 He lettered in baseball three years.
-In his senior season in 2011, he set a state record with 145 strikeouts, was named an all-state player, and had an 8–2 record with a 1.39 ERA and 17 walks in 65 innings.
+In his senior season in 2011, he set a state record with 145 strikeouts, was named an all-state player, and had an 8–2 win–loss record, 1.39 ERA, and 17 walks in 65 innings.

 College

 The Philadelphia Phillies selected Freeland in the 35th round of the 2011 Major League Baseball draft.
 He did not sign and attended the University of Evansville, playing college baseball for the Evansville Purple Aces.

-As a freshman in 2012, Freeland had a 4–5 win–loss record with a 4.55 earned run average (ERA) and 70 strikeouts in 91 innings across 14 games started.
+As a freshman in 2012, Freeland had a 4–5 record with a 4.55 earned run average (ERA) and 70 strikeouts in 91 innings across 14 games started.
 He threw two complete game shutouts.
 As a sophomore in 2013, he again started 14 games, going 4–8 with a 4.34 ERA and 84 strikeouts in 93 1/3 innings.
-That summer, he played in the Cape Cod League with the Hyannis Harbor Hawks, where he had a 2.25 ERA and a league leading 48 strikeouts.
+That summer, he played in the Cape Cod League with the Hyannis Harbor Hawks, where he had a 2.25 ERA and a league-leading 48 strikeouts.
 He was named a league all-star.
 As a junior, he was 10–2 with a 1.90 ERA and 128 strikeouts over 99 2/3 innings, again starting 14 games.
 He was named a first-team All-American by Baseball America and Perfect Game.

 Professional career

 Draft and minor leagues

-Considered a top prospect for the 2014 Major League Baseball draft, the Colorado Rockies selected Freeland in the first round, with the eighth overall pick, of the 2014 Major League Baseball Draft.
+Considered a top prospect for the 2014 Major League Baseball draft, the Colorado Rockies selected Freeland in the first round, with the eighth overall pick of the draft.
 Freeland debuted professionally that summer with the Grand Junction Rockies and was promoted in August to the Asheville Tourists.
 He started five games for both clubs, with a combined 3–0 record and a 1.15 ERA.

-Freeland did not start pitching in 2015 in July, due to shoulder fatigue and surgery to remove bone chips in his elbow.
+Freeland did not start pitching in 2015 until July, due to shoulder fatigue and surgery to remove bone chips in his elbow.
 He started twice for Grand Junction before advancing to the Modesto Nuts.
 He had a combined 4.05 ERA in seven starts.
 After the regular season, Freeland started six games for the Salt River Rafters of the Arizona Fall League, with a 2.84 ERA and just 13 strikeouts in 26 1/3 innings.
-In 2016, Freeland began the season with the Hartford Yard Goats, and was promoted to the Albuquerque Isotopes in June.
+In 2016, Freeland began the season with the Hartford Yard Goats and was promoted to the Albuquerque Isotopes in June.
 Freeland posted an 11–10 record with a 3.89 ERA between the two clubs, starting 26 games.